alexellis/HandsOnDocker/Labs.md

 ```

 Here is our modified Node.js application found in *./compose_counter/counter*.
 It uses a HTTP server listening on port 3000 to increment a hit counter and return the value back to a browser.
-Instead of using complex environmental variables we can  now make use of the container's name and port.
+Instead of using complex environmental variables we can  now make use of the *redis* container's name and port.

 ```
 var redis = require ('node-redis')